AndyCosStav/TicTacToe/README.md

 This is just a really straight forward attempt at coding a Tic Tac Toe game.

 The approach I have taken essentially involves delcaring a starting char array and the users taking turns to change the values within that array.
-I decided to capture the values in a single dimensional char array, as it seemed the simplest and most straight forward optioned.
+I decided to capture the values in a single dimensional char array, as it seemed the simplest and most straight forward option.
 Initially I  considered using something along the lines or a jagged array but I did not want to over engineer a solution for this level of problem.

 As the game progresses a program written to handle the 'win' logic scans though the array and returns a value based on the placements of the 'X' and 'O' values in the array.